Customer Effort Score

 Why does CES matter?
 It matters because effort turns out to be a better indicator of customer loyalty than customer happiness or delight.
 And the more loyal a customer is, the more likely they are to give you referrals, and the less likely they are to churn.
 Reducing customer effort is a big deal because when customers have an issue and need to resolve it, out of the gate they are four times more likely to become disloyal.
 So the real opportunity is to avoid creating disloyal customers who speak negatively about your product and your brand.
 Gartner research has shown that when you give customers a low-effort experience, only 9% of them become disloyal, compared to 96% who become more disloyal in a high-effort experience.

-Based on your most recent experience with <Company>, please indicate how easy it was to accomplish your goal.
+A sample survey question might be structured as follows: Based on your most recent experience with <Company>, please indicate how easy it was to accomplish your goal.
+Follow this question up with options on a scale such as: Extremely easy, Very easy, Somewhat easy, Not very easy, Not at all easy, Decline to answer.

 Additional Customer Effort Score recommended resourcesCheck out this Harvard Business Review article revealing research findings from the Corporate Executive Board (CEB), now part of Gartner.